-- The display will blink if altitude exceeds 35,200 feet, or if sensor temperature is below 32F or 0C, or above 122F or 50C.
-Beyond these limits the accuracy should not be trusted. - Altitude displays "High Alt" if it exceeds 40,000 feet. - "InverseP" will be indicated on the airspeed side if the static pressure exceeds the pitot pressure by more than approximately 0.1 mbar.
+- The display will display "MaxAlt" if altitude exceeds 35,500 feet. - "InversKt" will be indicated on the airspeed side if the static pressure exceeds the pitot pressure by more than approximately 0.1 mbar.
 Due to its independent pressure and static sensors, no damage will occur to the tester due to inverse pressure.
-However, damage could occur to any system attached to the tester, therefore the warning is to alert the user of the condition. - "Over Pressure" will be indicated on the airspeed side if the pressure exceeds the equivalent of 500 knots.
+However, damage could occur to any system attached to the tester, therefore the warning is to alert the user of the condition. - "MaxSpeed" will be indicated on the airspeed side if the pressure exceeds the equivalent of 500 knots.
 Due to independent pressure and static sensors, no damage will occur to the tester due to this condition.
 However, damage could occur to any system attached to the tester, therefore the warning is to alert the user of the condition.

 Be very gentle with the precision metering valves.
 Do not close these valves with unnecessary force, or internal damage to valve seating will occur.
+Normally, the valves are closed when the operator senses resistance near the bottom of the internal stem travel.
+Repeated over-torqueing of the valve will eventually cause damage to the valve seat.

-Pre-Testing
+• Pre-Testing